lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

-We iterate over the supported queue families, in order to check if they have a flag that shows that this queue family is capable of supporting graphics commands.
+We iterate over the supported queue families, in order to check if they have a flag that shows that this queue family is capable of
+supporting graphics commands.
 We will explain in more detail the concepts related to queues and commands as we progress through the book.

 ## Logical Device

 Now that we have a physical device we can start with the logical device.
-Vulkan separates these two concepts, while a physical device directly maps directly to a physical capable hardware, a logical device represents the actual interface to that hardware.
-The logical device will store all the resources that we create alongside with their state.
+Vulkan separates these two concepts, while a physical device
+directly maps directly to a physical capable hardware, a logical device represents the actual interface to that hardware.
+The logical device
+ will store all the resources that we create alongside with their state.

-In case you wonder, you may create more than one logical device, it is another layer of abstraction over our GPU (the physical device) that allows us to manage the resources.
+In case you wonder, you may create more than one logical device, it is another layer of abstraction over our GPU (the physical device) that
+allows us to manage the resources.
 In any case, here we will stick just with one logical device instance.
-The next picture shows the class diagram updated.
+The next picture shows the diagram
+updated.

 ![UML Diagram](rc03-yuml-02.svg)

-As in our previous samples, we will create a new struct, named `VkDevice` to wrap device creation and some utility methods around it (Remember to update the
+As in our previous samples, we will create a new struct, named `VkDevice` to wrap device creation and some utility functions around it
-`mod.zig` file to include it: `pub const dev = @import("vkDevice.zig");`).It provides a `create` method to instantiate it which starts starts like this:
+(Remember to update the `mod.zig` file to include it: `pub const dev = @import("vkDevice.zig");`).
+It provides a `create` function to
+instantiate it which starts starts like this:

 ```zig
 const std = @import("std");